-Current opportunities (2016), are full-time assignments for the duration of twelve (12) months (February 2016 – February 2017.)
+Current opportunities are full-time assignments for the duration of twelve (12) months (July 2018-June 2019).

-Fellowship opportunities will be located either at CDC headquarters in Atlanta, Georgia, or a CDC regional office.
+Fellowship opportunities will be located either at CDC headquarters in Atlanta, GA, or a CDC regional office.
 Locations are specified in the project descriptions.
 Selected fellows are required to relocate to the fellowship location; relocation expenses will not be reimbursed.

 To be eligible, students must have received an MPH or Doctorate degree prior to the beginning of the fellowship (no later than August of the application year).
 Early career professionals with Masters or Doctorate degrees (within 5 years of graduation) may also apply for the fellowship program.
 Applicants must have received their degree(s) from a CEPH-accredited ASPPH-member school or program of public health, as well as be a U.S. citizen or hold a visa permitting permanent residence in the U.S., to be eligible for the fellowship program.
 Certified in Public Health (CPH) preferred.